wobbienl/wp-mollie-forms/readme.txt

 * WordPress 5.3 or greater

 == Changelog ==

+= 2.6.14 - 04/06/2024 =
+* Add nonce verification for duplicating forms and exporting registrations

 = 2.6.13 - 13/05/2024 =
 * Fix saving multiple email addresses as receiver for emails